Q&A

 A. The CSI Program is open to new facilities that have not yet commenced commercial operation and to facilities that were registered in either the TI or ADI Program, but failed to commence commercial operations and/or submit the post-construction certification package by the applicable expiration dates.

 A. Confirmed.
-Projects not eligible to participate in the CSI Program solicitation may be eligible to apply for incentives under the Administratively Determined Incentive (ADI) Program, established as part of the SuSI Program to support residential solar, smaller net metered solar projects, and community solar projects.
+Projects not eligible to participate in the CSI Program solicitation may be eligible to apply for incentives under the Administratively Determined Incentive (ADI) Program, established as part of the SuSI Program to support residential solar, smaller net metered solar projects (<5 MW), and Ccommunity Solar projects.

 A. Yes.